Two sisters who died holding each other, a doting grandmother who enjoyed sitting by the river, a camp counselor who mentored young girls: The faces of the Texas flooding tragedy

 ™ & © 2025 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Sarah Dewberry, Julianna Bragg, Diego Mendoza and Isaac Yee contributed to this report.
+CNN’s Sarah Dewberry, Julianna Bragg, Diego Mendoza, Isaac Yee and David Williams contributed to this report.